co60ca/EmotionNet2/README.md

 # EmotionNet2
-Building on EmotionNet we improve generalization by improving the way we handle our input data
+Building on EmotionNet we improve generalization by improving the way we handle our input data.

+## What is EmotionNet?
+EmotionNet is an application of Convolutional Neural Networks to emotion recognition in photographs of human faces.
+EmotionNet2 does face detection in addition to classification to assist in reducing variance due to backgroud noise.
+See the original [EmotionNet](https://github.com/co60ca/EmotionNet).
+There is no web interface for this version as was present in the original version.

+# Support
+You should please note that no support is guaranteed and only best effort is provided.
+I will gladly accept reasonable patches and would like to hear if documentation/instructions are unclear.
+By no means are the instructions 100% foolproof but I expect you to be able to have some understanding of Python, and Linux environments.

 # Instructions
 1. Install requirements, including `requirements.txt`.
 Use `pip3 --requirement requirements.txt`.
 Additionally, you need pytorch gpu.